bobbycomet/Conky-Studio/README.md

 ---

 ## Why this exists

+Conky Studio started as a personal tool for creating and managing my own Conky themes.
+Over time, after sharing the themes built with it and receiving positive feedback, I decided to turn it into a public project.

+The goal of Conky Studio is to make creating advanced Conky HUDs more accessible while keeping the power and flexibility of Conky's existing workflow.

 Conky can draw almost anything on your desktop.
 The cost has always been the same: Lua, Cairo, shell scripts, and config files edited by hand, then restart, squint, and try again.